360modder/psburn/docs/gettingstarted/compilingpsscripts.md

 ## Oops got an error while building an executable, what to do ?

+!!! error "Error: got nothing in dist"
-*got nothing in dist*: You might encounter this problem while you are using relative path of files just replace relative paths with **absolute paths**.
+	You might encounter this problem while you are using relative path of files just replace relative paths with **absolute paths**.

+!!! error "Error: csc path not found"
-*csc path not found*: In linux and macos you will get this error, fix this error by adding **--cscpath csc** flag in build command.
+	In linux and macos you will get this error, fix this error by adding **--cscpath csc** flag in build command.